JoelEncinas/JoelEncinas/README.md

   <a href="https://joelencinas.github.io/" target="_blank">Portfolio</a>
 </p>

-## About me
+## 😀 About me
-✨ I'm Joel Encinas, a passionate self taught web & game developer.
+I'm Joel Encinas, a passionate self taught web & game developer.
 - I like ⛰️ Hiking, 🛹 Skateboarding and ♟️ Chess too!

+My motto:
 >*You have brains in your head.
 You have feet in your shoes.
 You can steer yourself any direction you choose. - Dr. Seuss*

 ## 👨‍💻 Languages & stack